Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 Similar to large superyachts, which are often wrapped to delay a repaint, the management of very large mega-yachts also consider hull wrapping to protect and preserve a brand-new paint job.
 This is usually done with vinyl or Paint Protection Film (PPF) or a combination of both, especially in high-traffic areas most prone to wear and tear.

-- A 68 m charter yacht contracted LuxWrap, two years from its 5 year survey, requiring a colour-matched gloss refresh mid-season.
+• A 68m charter yacht contracted LuxWrap, two years from its five-year survey, requiring a colour-matched gloss refresh mid-season.
 Custom vinyl was produced, and the colour-matched wrap delivered the desired appearance without disrupting charter commitments.
 The vessel went on to cross the Atlantic Ocean several times.

 Conclusion